CA4022/CSC1109-Data-Speed-and-Scale/docs/index.md

     >?
 TIP: Alternatively, you can install **Docker Desktop for Linux**, which provides a graphical
     > user interface and integrates with your desktop environment.
 You can find the installation
     > instructions [here](https://docs.docker.com/desktop/install/linux-install/).

+=== "󰙨&nbsp; On Lab Computers"

+    Info on how to set up docker on the lab computers provided can be found in the shared drives at the folder `D:\\Public\wsl`.
+Please consult the `README` files here for the most up-to-date info on installing docker on lab computers.

+    >?
+TIP: If you choose to use a lab computer we strongly advise for you to use the
+    > `docker export` command to save your lab containers to cloud storage (e.g: Google Drive).
+    > Storage on lab machines is on a pre-machine basis, so if you wish to continue your work on
+    > a different machine having an export of your project so far is essential.
 <!-- pyml enable MD046 -->

 In addition to installation, you may also need to increase the resources available to docker to